-This Fund is intended for investors seeking to boost the performance of the stable portion (twelve-month horizon) of their cash flows.
+The Fund is particularly intended for subscribers seeking to boost the performance of the stable portion (12-month horizon) of their cash.

-The recommended minimum investment period is 12 months.

-The amount that is reasonable to invest in this UCI depends on the personal situation of the investor.
+The recommended minimum investment period is one year.
+The amount that is reasonable to invest in this UCITS depends on the personal situation of the investor.
 To determine this amount, investors should consider their personal assets, their current financial needs and the recommended investment period as well as their willingness to accept risks or their wish to invest cautiously.
-It is also recommended that investors sufficiently diversify their investments so as not to be exposed solely to the risks of this UCI.
+It is also highly recommended that investors sufficiently diversify their investments so as not to be exposed solely to the risks of this UCITS.